Networks, crowds and markets: Foundations for mathematical analysis and design

 (Caveat: The schedule below is tentative, and may be modified somewhat through the duration of the semester.)

-This course will use material from the text Networks, crowds and markets by Easley and Kleinberg; all chapter numbers below refer to this book.
+This course will use material from the text Networks, crowds and markets by Easley and Kleinberg, as well as several research papers.
+All chapter numbers below refer to this book.

 - Introduction and overview (Week 1)

-We'll start with looking at information flow in networks as a means to learning about formally representing the underlying structure of a network: this will be an introduction to basic ideas and reasoning from graph theory (Chapters 2 and 3).
+We'll start with looking at information flow in networks as a means to learning about formally representing the underlying structure of a network: this will be an introduction to basic ideas and reasoning from graph theory.

 - Basic concepts: Connectivity and graph structure